Lake District Places To Visit This Winter

 Aquarium of the Lakes, Newby Bridge

-A lovely little aquarium on the southern shore of Windermere with freshwater and marine life, featuring an underwater otter tunnel and stingrays.
+A lovely little aquarium on the southern shore of Windermere with freshwater and marine life.
+It features an underwater otter tunnel and stingrays.

 Keswick Brewery, Keswick